Extensions

 Every extension has a manifest.js that declares its contract:

 The needs field lists required dependencies.
 If they're missing, the extension won't load.
-The optional field lists services that enhance the extension but aren't required.
-If the host land doesn't have energy, the extension still works.
-Energy calls become silent no-ops.
+Version constraints like @^1.0.0 are checked against installed versions.
+The optional field lists services and extensions that enhance functionality but aren't required.
+If the host land doesn't have energy, calls become silent no-ops.

 🔄 Lifecycle